Bearing Of B From A

 • Q: Can I use a compass to determine a bearing?

 • A: Yes, a compass can be used to determine a magnetic bearing.
-However, remember that magnetic north differs from true north, and compass readings might be affected by magnetic interference.
+On the flip side, remember that magnetic north differs from true north, and compass readings might be affected by magnetic interference.
 You might need to apply declination corrections to obtain a true bearing.

 • Q: What are back bearings?